home-assistant/home-assistant.io/source/_components/ihc.markdown

 If you want an easier way to get the IHC resource ids, you can download the [Alternative Service View application](https://www.dingus.dk/updated-ihc-alternative-service-view/).
 The application will show the product tree.
 You can expand it, select inputs and outputs and when selected you can see the resource id.

-See each device type for the manual configuration options.
+See the manual of each device type for configuration options.